Blushock/Staff/README.md

 ## News/Website
 Write posts about all sorts of topics on our WordPress.

+### Fan Art Fridays
+Write about fan art that you like.
+- Find pieces in <#680684290840723462>
+  - 5-6 per article.
+- Interview each person about their inspiration for the piece.
+- Using pieces from Staff and above is ok, but do police yourself.

 ### Time Capsule
-- Write about an event from Club Penguin or in IW.
+Write about an event from Club Penguin or in IW.
   - Ex: My article about recruiting on Club Penguin Online.
 - Be detailed, but also be concise.
 - Interview people when necessary.